History of the Collingwood Football Club: 1990s

-The 1990s saw Collingwood win their first premiership after a long drought, only to fall from success to earn their second ever wooden spoon by 1999.
+The 1990s saw Collingwood win its first premiership after a long break, only to fall from success to earn its second-ever wooden spoon by 1999.

 1990–1995

-The 1990 Premiership, coached by Leigh Matthews and skippered by Tony Shaw, provided relief via a one-sided affair against Essendon, the Magpies recording a 48-point victory.
-Ending a 32-year premiership drought which included eight Grand Final losses and one draw.
+The 1990 Premiership, coached by Leigh Matthews and skippered by Tony Shaw, provided relief via a one-sided affair against Essendon in which the Magpies recorded a 48-point victory.
+The win ended a 32-year premiership drought that included eight Grand Final losses and one draw.

-Unfortunately, however, the club lapsed into a state of decline, their status as a potential powerhouse at the beginning of the decade was reduced with each passing season, the club contesting the finals only twice after 1990 (in 1992 and 1994, losses to St Kilda and West Coast respectively).
+Unfortunately, however, the Club lapsed into a state of decline.
+Its status as a potential powerhouse at the beginning of the decade was reduced with each passing season, the Club contesting the finals only twice after 1990 (in 1992 and 1994, losses to St Kilda and West Coast, respectively).

-The club opted to call time on Matthews’ ten-year stay.
+The Club then ended Matthews’ ten-year term.
 Matthews himself said that after being rolled by the Board after chasing and almost signing Tony Lockett, he knew his time was up.